yeehengwang/RadCloudSplat/README.md

  <a href='https://arxiv.org/abs/2502.12686'><img src='https://img.shields.io/badge/Paper-Arxiv-red'></a>

 Thanks for your interest in our work.
-This repository contains code and links to the **RadCloudSplat** method for radiomap extrapolatio, which has been accepted by **IEEE INFOCOM 2026**.
+This repository contains code and links to the **RadCloudSplat** method for radiomap extrapolation, which has been accepted by **IEEE INFOCOM 2026**.

 ## Introduction